 In addition, we contribute towards more adequate management and evaluation of the impact of human action on the environment and help ease the effects of accidental events.

-We work in four lines:
+We work in three lines:

 Through Operational Observation we seek to develop a cutting-edge, multiplatform, and multidisciplinary coastal observation network, consolidating a marine research infrastructure, which allows the generation of all necessary information pertinent to the sustainable management of coastal areas, their resources, and human activities.

 At AZTI, we are working on the development and implementation of innovative observation systems, with in situ, remote and autonomous solutions, expanding the multidisciplinary capacity of the observatory.
 Considered also are chemical parameters (temperature, salinity, currents, waves, etc.) as well as the physical or biological parameters (e.g. :pH, fluorometry, etc.).

 We use numerical modeling to analyze the behavior of the sea and its coasts in certain cases, aimed at improving our ability to manage and predict future states.

 We specialize in real-time simulations and short-term prediction, incorporating data from our observing system, but also in reconstructing historical series.

 We work on operational applications that allow us to increase the value of the information and services produced based on observations and numerical simulations; these findings are applied to cover the needs of society in coastal areas.